Arafatmollik1/php-mvc-template/README.md

 DB_PASSWORD=root
 SESSION_PASSWORD = fdaimoaido1231ads`

-Now you are ready to run the project.

-## Features
-1. **Config file.** In config.php you can define some of your configurations.
-You can then use it from global $config anywhere in the codebase.
-2. **session** session management is done via zebra session. can be found in session.php Make sure to have the following coloumns in table called sessions in your database.
+Make sure to have the following coloumns in table called sessions in your database.
  - hash
  - session_data
  - session_id